-This classic southern farm-style egg salad is so easy and delicious!
-Why farm-style you ask?
-Because this chunky salad is veritably loaded down with goodness guaranteed to get you going– chopped celery, green onions, sweet pickles and pimentos!
-This egg salad has what it takes to satisfy for breakfast, lunch or dinner!
+This classic southern egg salad delivers serious farm-style deliciousness!
+Loaded with chopped celery, green onions, sweet pickles and pimentos, this chunky egg salad has what it takes to satisfy for breakfast, lunch or dinner!
 Make an egg salad sandwich, have it on a bed of lettuce, toast or crackers.

 - green onions